humberto-ortiz/megaprobe-lab/content/david.md

 #Weekly Reports:

+###Week 10 (28th of October, 2016 to 4th of November, 2016)

+  + Currently re-running all my scripts to avoid corrupted data.
+  + Suspected failu

+###Week 9 (21st of October, 2016 to 28th of October, 2016)

+  + Analyzed some read statistics withthe use of Transrate.
+Some flags popped up (low mapping percentege, size of largest contig).
+  + Technical report
+  + Website duty

 ###Week 8 (14th of October, 2016 to 21st of October, 2016)

   + Started running the remaining scripts + re-ran the first 2 individuals.